HGARgG-0710/math-expressions.js/README.md

 ### 33.dim()

 Takes an array and measures it's maximum dim (how nested it actually is).
-For example dim of a number/string or anything that is not an Array is 0 as well as of array with no elements.
-Dim of array with n arrays, which have something else in them is n+1 and so on.
+For example dim of a number/string or anything that is not an Array is 0 as well as of an array with no elements in it.
+Dim of array with n >= 1 arrays, which have something else in them is n+1.

 ### 34.binomial()